 GET A FREE PRICE QUOTE

-The Jetta is a compact four-door sedan in the Volkswagen range that shares many of its components with the Volkswagen Golf.
-Due to the only until-recent American interest in hatchbacks, the Jetta continues to be the more popular model between the two.
+The Jetta is a compact four-door sedan in the Volkswagen lineup that uses many of the same components from the Volkswagen Golf.
+Because of the only until-recent American interest in hatchbacks, the Jetta continues to be the more popular choice between the two models.

 The Jetta range also includes a compact wagon, itself quite a rarity these days, that's deemed the SportWagen--but it's a minor player compared to the sedan.
 Alternatives to the Jetta include the titans of the compact class--the Honda Civic and Toyota Corolla, plus the surging Hyundai Elantra--along with surprisingly good new entries from U.S. makers, the Chevrolet Cruze and Ford Focus.
 On the sportier end of the scale are the Mazda 3, still perhaps the compact that's most fun to drive, and the Subaru Impreza, with its standard full-time all-wheel drive.For 20 years now, the Volkswagen Jetta has offered a classic sedan design and sporty German road manners and driving feel.
 These days, about the oldest models on used-car lots will be the third-generation cars that were launched in 1993.
 Smaller than today's Jetta sedan, they performed well and were a step up in refinement from earlier generations.
 The base engine (still in use today) was a 115-hp, 2.0-liter four, but engines ranged all the way up to a 174-hp, 2.8-liter narrow-angle V-6 in the special VR6 models, which provided 0-60-mph times of less than 7 seconds and authentic sport-sedan credentials.